The Amazon rainforest is home to interesting foods, especially fruits.

 Rainforest peoples actively produce cacau because they are a great source of income and provide excellent treats.

-Maracuya is commonly known as passion fruit.
+Maracuja is commonly known as passion fruit.
 Along with açai, passion fruit is loaded with antioxidants and nutrients.

 They also contain a lot of potassium, which is beneficial for heart health and blood pressure.

-Maracuya pulp is regularly used in drinks and smoothies.
+Maracuja pulp is regularly used in drinks and smoothies.
 And this Brazilian fruit is also very popular in making some of Brazil’s tastiest desserts like pies, cakes, mousse, and ice cream.

 Buriti is famous for being a superfood that’s beneficial to women.
 It contains nutrients that promote healthy skin and hormones.
 These natural hormones can be used to supply someone that suffers from a deficiency.